amitfin/retry/README.md

   entity_id: light.kitchen
 ```

+The `service` parameter (inside the `data` section) supports templates.
 It's possible to add any other data parameters needed by the inner service call.

 The inner service call will get called again if one of the following happens:
 1. The inner service call raised an exception.